 Sporting goods retailer

+Formerly known as Sports Direct International plc.
 UK's #1 sports retailer.
 Established in 1982.
 In 2004-05 they acquired the Carlton, Karrimor, Slazenger, Dunlop, Campri, LA Gear, No Fear, Title and Voodoo Dolls brands.
-Acquired Lonsdale in 2007, Everlast in 2008 and Hot Tuna in 2012.
-(In Australia the Slazenger and Dunlop brands are owned by Pacific Brands)
+Acquired Lonsdale in 2007, Everlast in 2008, Hot Tuna in 2012 and Missguided in 2022.
+Founder Mike Ashley owns 61.7% of the company.

-The 2020 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
+The 2022 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their human rights and environmental policies, practices and impacts.
 Brands owned by this company scored 6%, signifying it has little to no information about their supply chain practices or policies available to the public.
-The average score was 23% and the highest score was 73%.
+The average score was 24% and the highest score was 78%.

 This company has been criticised for irresponsible advertising.
 In 2018 the UK Advertising Standards Authority (ASA) upheld complaints about the online pricing of boots.
 The ASA concluded the ad breached the Code.